My continuing journey in North Alabama led me to discover more history through architecture, waterfalls, shopping and some delicious culinary stops.

 Lunch was a taste of Champy’s Fried Chicken and Tamales.
 Champy’s is a chain that can be found in several cities in the southeast.
 It was a tasty mid-day treat.

-The morning of my last day in Florence found me at the breakfast buffet at Swampers in the Marriot Hotel.
+The morning of my last day in Florence found me at the breakfast buffet at Swampers in the Marriott Hotel.
 It was a bit of a dreary day, but the view of Wilson Dam was still striking.
-At Swampers, you are ]surrounded by photographs of musicians from around the globe who came to record in the Shoals.
+At Swampers, you are surrounded by photographs of musicians from around the globe who came to record in the Shoals.
 Breakfast was delicious and warmed me against the January drizzle.
 The cinnamon rolls were pretty good too!

 A quick stop at 100-year-old Trowbridge’s Ice Cream Parlor just before I left Florence meant I enjoyed a scoop of Butter Pecan ice cream and a chicken salad sandwich.
-Remember, It’s good to eat dessert first.
+Remember, it’s good to eat dessert first.

 I thoroughly enjoyed visiting Florence and learning about its music and history.
 Did I mention the food!
 My thanks to the Florence-Lauderdale County tourism board for the invitation.